muarshad01/Inference-Engg/Linear-Attention.md

 #### Drawback of Linear Attention
 * This is never used in practise
-* History is not weighted???
+* History is not weighted.
+Gives same weitage to all older states.

 ***
 * Cache (State) is maintained